Michael Laverty: British Superbike and Supersport World Championship

-Laverty raced in Supersport from 2001 to 2004, finishing in the championship top 5 in all but his rookie season, and done assorted World Supersport races.
+Laverty raced in Supersport from 2001 to 2004, finishing in the championship top-five in all but his rookie season, and done assorted World Supersport races.

 In 2005 and 2006, Laverty raced for the Stobart Honda team in the British Superbike Championship.
-In 2005 he was 10th overall with podiums at Knockhill and Snetterton, his achievements earning him the title of 'Irish Motorcyclist of the Year' from Irish Racer magazine.
-In 2006 he was teammate to Michael Rutter.
-Helped by a pair of 5th places at Knockhill in round 7 he came 7th overall, ahead of the more experienced Rutter.
+In 2005, he was tenth overall with podiums at Knockhill and Snetterton, his achievements earning him the title of 'Irish Motorcyclist of the Year' from Irish Racer magazine.
+In 2006, he was teammate to Michael Rutter.
+Helped by a pair of fifth places at Knockhill in round 7, he came seventh overall, ahead of the more experienced Rutter.

 For 2007, Laverty moved back to the British Supersport Championship, with the successful Relentless Racing by TAS Suzuki team.
 He beat teammate Ian Lowry to the title, and moved back up to BSB with the team for 2008.
-He took two fourth places early on in the season and finished 9th overall, but decided to leave the team for 2009.
+He took two fourth places early on in the season and finished ninth overall, but decided to leave the team for 2009.

 For 2009, Laverty competed in the USA riding in selected rounds of the AMA Superbike Championship with Celtic Racing.
-Michael finished in the top 10 at every round he competed in, with a 2nd position to Mat Mladin at the Road America round being his best result.
+He finished in the top-ten at every round he competed in, with a second position to Mat Mladin at the Road America round being his best result.
 He also competed in selected World Supersport rounds and joined the CRS team for the latter part of the 2009 season.

 In January 2010, Laverty confirmed that he had re-signed with the Relentless Suzuki team to ride in the 2010 British Superbike Championship season.

 In May 2010, Laverty took his and the Relentless Suzuki by TAS team's first Superbike victory, in race two of the third round of the 2010 British Superbike Championship at Oulton Park.

 In the 2013 and 2014 seasons, Laverty competed in MotoGP on a CRT bike run by Paul Bird and his PBM Team.

 The WEPOL Endurance Racing team, run by the German Penz13.com squad with Laverty replacing Matthieu Lagrive placed fourth in races at Le Mans (April 2019) and Slovakiaring (May 2019).
-They had to abandon their home race in Oschersleben after a technical failure and finished 5th in the overall standing of the 2018-2019 season.
+They had to abandon their home race in Oschersleben after a technical failure and finished fifth in the overall standing of the 2018-2019 season.